Dilip Ghosh (politician)

 Dilip Ghosh (born 1 August 1964) is an Indian politician from West Bengal.
-He is the incumbent Member of Parliament representing the Medinipur constituency in Lok Sabha.
-He is currently serving as one of the national vice presidents of Bharatiya Janata Party.
+He was the Member of Parliament representing the Medinipur constituency in Lok Sabha.
+He also served as one of the national vice presidents of Bharatiya Janata Party from 2021 to 2023.
 He served as the 9th president of the West Bengal unit of the Bharatiya Janata Party.

 Early life and education

 Ghosh was born in Kuliana village near Gopiballavpur of Paschim Medinipur district, West Bengal.
 He was the second of the four sons of Bholanath Ghosh and Puspalata Ghosh.

 After completing his secondary schooling, Ghosh claims to have pursued diploma in engineering from a polytechnic college in Jhargram over an affidavit filed with the Election Commission of India, a case regarding the matter was filed in the Calcutta High Court but the court dismissed it on the grounds that public interest litigation can not be regarding a person's educational qualification.
 The lone polytechnic institute in the region – Ishwar Chandra Vidyasagar Polytechnic maintains that Ghosh did not pass the diploma from the college between 1975 and 1990.